jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 get("/c/jablinskigames", { :controller => "...", :action => "..." })
 ```

-Every channel on YouTube looks similar...
+Using this approach, when a user signs up and creates a new channel, a developer would need to write a new route, controller action, and view template instantly, before the user could even _see_ their channel.
+Writing and deploying code _that_ quickly and frequently isn't feasible for human developers.

+What do we do then?
+The solution here is to use dynamic routes and have Ruby write our view templates for us.

 ## What are Dynamic Routes?

-Dynamic route segments are dynamic routes (a.k.a. flexible path segments, url slugs, or pretty urls)
+(a.k.a. dynamic route segments, flexible path segments, url slugs, or pretty urls)

 A Dynamic route is one route that can match _multiple_ different values.
+You define a route pattern, where any URL that matches the pattern is accepted.
 This is in contrast to Static Routes that only work with **exact** values.

 For example, we could define **one dynamic route** that matches `/post/1`, `/post/abc`, or `/posts/literally-anything`.

 ### Why do we use them

-Defining routes by using predefined paths is not always enough for complex applications.
+Defining only static routes with exact paths is not always enough for complex applications where we need to:

-- Support infinite route variations
+- support infinite route variations
-- Save time defining routes
+- save time defining routes, controller actions, and view templates
-- We need a piece of information from the dynamic part
+- identify and use a piece of information from the dynamic part (?)

-## How to make a Dynamic Route
+## How to define a Dynamic Route

 Instead of a **static route**, that will only be activated when a person matches exactly one route that a person can visit: